NSHipster/articles/2015-02-02-ibinspectable-ibdesignable.md

 ## IBCalculatorConstructorSet

 What can you create with a combination of `IBInspectable` attributes in your `IBDesignable` custom view?
-As an example, let's update an old classic from [Apple folklore](http://www.folklore.org/StoryView.py?story=Calculator_Construction_Set.txt): the "Steve Jobs Roll Your Own Calculator Construction Set", Xcode 6-style:
+As an example, let's update an old classic from [Apple folklore](http://www.folklore.org/StoryView.py?story=Calculator_Construction_Set.txt): the "Steve Jobs Roll Your Own Calculator Construction Set," Xcode 6-style ([gist](https://gist.github.com/natecook1000/4269059121ec247fbb90)):

 ![Calculator Construction Set](http://nshipster.s3.amazonaws.com/IBInspectable-CCS.gif)